h-taimoury/Django-notes/Note4.md

     return Address.objects.filter(user=self.request.user)
 ```

-Tthe problem that comes to my mind is that for listing the user's addresses, this queryset is great, but when creating the first address, this queryset `Address.objects.filter(user=self.request.user)` returns nothing, right?
+A problem that comes to my mind is that for listing the user's addresses, this queryset is great, but when creating the first address, this queryset `Address.objects.filter(user=self.request.user)` returns nothing, right?
 So doesn't it cause a problem?

 ## Answer: